 For example, the code below applies a cartoonify effect, rounding corners effect, and background color effect (and then scales the image down to a height of 300 pixels).

-For more details on the available image effects and filters, see Applying image effects and filters.
+For more details on the available image effects and filters, see Visual image effects and enhancements

 For example, the code below overlays a couple's photo on a mug image.
 The overlay photo is cropped using face detection with adjusted color saturation and a vignette effect applied.
 The word love is added in a pink, fancy font and rotated to fit the design.
 A balloon graphic is also added.
 Additionally, the final image is cropped and the corners are rounded.